ClairePalandri/ClairePalandri.github.io/_pages/home.md

 I am a postdoctoral researcher at the Harris School of Public Policy, University of Chicago.

-I received my Ph.D. from Columbia University’s program in [Sustainable Development](https://www.sipa.columbia.edu/academics/programs/phd-sustainable-development){:target="_blank"}, which cultivates an interdisciplinary approach — heavily grounded in economics and statistics — to studying socio-ecological systems.
+I received my Ph.D. from Columbia University’s program in [Sustainable Development](https://www.sipa.columbia.edu/academics/programs/phd-sustainable-development){:target="_blank"}, which cultivates an interdisciplinary approach — heavily grounded in economics — to studying socio-ecological systems.

 I'm deeply interested in the evolving relationship between our societies and domesticated animals, and its role in sustainability.
-I also care about fostering cross-disciplinary research to address questions for sustainable development.
+I also strongly believe that cross-disciplinary research is crucial for addressing the challenges of sustainable development.
 My work centers on:

-  - **Animal farming,** notably trade-offs across system forms, from artisanal to industrial;
+  - **Animal farming systems,** especially the economic trade-offs linked to industrialization;
   - Integrating **statistical methods** across disciplines.